Kartik-3004/hyp-oc/README.md

 ```bibtex
 Coming Soon ...
 ```
+## Acknowledgement
+The hyptorch module of the code is taken from [hyp_metric](https://github.com/htdt/hyp_metric) repository.
+We thank the authors for the same.

 ## Contact
 If you have any questions, please create an issue on this repository or contact at knaraya4@jhu.edu